joemasilotti/masilotti.com/_posts/2016-01-11-testing-nsurlsession-1.md

 Seems like a lot of work to test, what, **two** lines of code?
 I agree!

 Think of this post as your *approach* to testing `URLSession`, not an actual framework or library.
-You know, "teach a man to fish" and all that.
+You know, "teach a person to fish" and all that.

 Don't believe me?
 Try extending this technique to test `dataTaskWithRequest()`.
 I bet you already know how to start and have a pretty good outline in your head.
 If you run into issues, feel free to leave a comment below and I'll help you through it.

-## What's Next?
+## What's next?

 Everything we've tested so far is only related to the *input* of the method.
 What happens when the network connection fails?
 Or returns JSON that we want to parse?

 In part two we take a look at the response, `DataTaskResult`.
-We go over testing response `NSData` and handling network errors.
+We go over testing response `Data` and handling network errors.
 And the best part?
 We do all of this without any asynchronous code in our tests.
 Read the next post on [testing `URLSession` with Swift, flattening asynchronous tests]({% post_url 2016-02-01-testing-nsurlsession-async %}).